Icinga/icinga2/doc/23-appendix.md

-  num_services_hard_warn | int      | All services in a hard state with Warning state. num_services_hard_crit | int      | All services in a hard state with Critical state. num_services_hard_unknown  | int  | All services in a hard state with Unknown state. hard_state            | int       | Returns OK, if state is OK.
+  num_services_hard_warn | int      | All services in a hard state with Warning state. num_services_hard_crit | int      | All services in a hard state with Critical state. num_services_hard_unknown  | int  | All services in a hard state with Unknown state. hard_state            | int       | Returns OK if state is OK.
 Returns current state if now a hard state type.
 Returns last hard state otherwise. staleness             | int       | Indicates time since last check normalized onto the check_interval. groups                | array     | All hostgroups this host is a member of. contact_groups        | array     | All usergroups associated with this host through notifications.